scottyler89/umap_tsne_experiment/README.md

 In conclusion: yes - these dimension reduction algorithms overfit their intrinsic dimensionality.
 But we have now also seen that noise is essentially its own dimension & adding N-observation orthogonal noise dimentions blurs out the overfitting.
 My interpreation of this is that it's conceptually just the central limit theorum - that adding in many many sources of noise in random directions, causes the overfitting to seem to go away, but it's still there, just getting washed out by all of the other sources of overfitting layered on top.

 I'm also happy to be wrong on this - but it's just what the data seems to indicate.
+The data is the data, as they say...

 ## References

+- []
+- []
 - [DANCo: Dimensionality from Angle and Norm Concentration.
 Camastra & Vinciarelli, 2012](https://doi.org/10.48550/arXiv.1206.3881)